Data Quality Toolkit: Automatic assessment of data quality and remediation for machine learning datasets: Structured Metrics

 Overlapping regions among the classes can cause ML classifiers to either mis-classify points or less confident about predicted class in these regions.
 These effects can be seen in Figure \ref{fig:ov_cl}, as we performed SOA Auto AI classifier \cite{liu2020admm} on datasets, selected from UCI \cite{UCI} and Kaggle \cite{kaggle} repositories.
 We use $3$ fold cross-validation wherein each fold we added $20\%$ overlap points.
 We can clearly observe a drop in the performance of classifier after adding overlap points in the training splits.
 For 18 datasets out of 25, there is decrease in performance by more than $1\%$.
 There are 12 datasets where decrease in performance is high (greater than $4\%$) and maximum drop observed for these datasets is $15\%$.

 We proposed an overlap detection metric which analyzes the dataset to find the data points that reside in the overlapping region of the data space.
 This includes data points which are close to each other but belong to different classes as well as data points which lies closer to or other side of the class boundary.
-Detecting such overlapping data points and regions was performed as follow:

-\begin{itemize} \item Step 1: We first performed k-nearest neighbors (KNN) based analysis to identify: \begin{itemize} \item \textbf{Full Disagreement (FD) Points}: Data points which have large percentage of neighbors from the different classes. \item \textbf{Partial Disagreement (PD) Points}: Data points which have medium percentage of neighbors from the different classes. \item \textbf{Full Agreement (FA) Points}: Data points which have less percentage of neighbors from the different classes. \end{itemize} \item Step 2: In this step, we filter all the PD points and form regions by connecting all the PD points, which are in neighbourhood of each other, we called this process as disagreement propagation and these regions as overlapping regions. \end{itemize}

 The quality measurement of this metric identifies class wise overlapping regions in the data to give an aggregated class overlap score and feature ranges contributing to overlap.
 Score equal to 1 indicates no class overlap.
 The remediation component presently uses manual transformation of features to reduce overlap across the classes.